-Program of Study: In the following sections, recommended programs of study are provided for the doctoral degree program.
-Required courses are listed along with optional classes which students often take to develop more specialized skills in a specific area of practice or research.
-Additionally, the program is fortunate to have several training grants which require enrollment in specific seminars based on the focus of each training grant.
-Students who accept funding from these sources will be expected to enroll in required seminars and related coursework (i.e. EDPS Single Subject Design or EDPS substance Abuse) as a condition of their participation in the training grant.
+Program of Study: In the following sections, recommended programs of study are provided for the doctoral program.
+Required courses are listed, along with optional classes, which students may take to develop more specialized skills in a specific area of practice or research.
+Additionally, the program is fortunate to have several training grants, which require enrollment in specific seminars based on the focus of each training grant.
+Students who accept funding from these sources will be expected to enroll in required seminars and related coursework (i.e. EDPS 7410, Single-Subject Research Design or EDPS 6340, Substance Abuse Counseling) as a condition of their participation in the training grant.